-This strategy is also reasonable since the points close to the initial position of each dust are generally expected to move close to the same mode through the mean-shift process.
+This strategy is also reasonable, since the points close to the initial position of each dust are generally expected to move close to the same mode through the mean-shift process.
 We may regard this strategy as partitioning the points as several regions through the initial position of dusts.
-However, the map-backwards strategy shall be relatively inefficient compared to our point-labeling strategy in the perspective of HE implementation.
-In the map-backwards strategy with only small number of dusts, the sampled point in each partitioned regions might not completely represent the region.
-Thus, the map-backwards strategy essentially requires substantially many number of dusts.
+Unfortunately, the mapbackwards strategy is relatively inefficient compared to our point-labeling strategy in the perspective of HE implementation.
 As we explained in Section 3.2, a less number of dusts is better for HE implementation.
-Furthermore, a vector-matrix multiplication in the map-backwards strategy is more expensive in HE compared to a Hadamard multiplication of two vectors in our point-labeling strategy.
+However, in the mapbackwards strategy with only small number of dusts, the regions generated by the dusts may be too meager to be meaningful.
+Furthermore, a vector-matrix multiplication is much more expensive than a Hadamard multiplication of two vector in HE.